Multipixelone/RaspberryPiHydroponics/README.md

 # RaspberryPiHydroponics
-🌿 An automated program to automate Hydroponics!
+🌿 A Python program to automate an Ebb and Flow Hydroponics system.